Quantum1000/Amazon-Sentiment/README.md

 # Amazon Sentiment Analysis

 An amazon scraper, data cleaner, and transformer sentiment model, intended to systematically test Google Translate.
 The rest of this README is from the repository I cloned originally, which contained code for a transformer model I adapted to my own uses.
+My one regret is that I didn't save the translations Google Translate gave me; I observed that the results were quite stable, and didn't signifcantly change when adding more data, but as a result of this it's harder to retest that it could've been.

 # former